peawinter/peawinter.github.io/_posts/2015-06-05-run-r-on-cluster.md

 -bash-4.1$ qstat –u usr # See list of jobs in the queue submitted by usr -bash-4.1$ qdel JOBID   # delete a previously submitted job from the queue
 {% endhighlight%}

-Note that `#!/bin/bash` should be put in the first line.

 Another trick from Doug is to force PBS to schedule a node exclusively to prevent misbehave users messing with the shared memory and node.